Pediatric speech-language pathology

 - Voice-quality problems, such as inappropriate pitch or harsh voice

 - Problems understanding and producing language

 - Cognitive communication problems, such as attention, memory and problem-solving disorders

 - Oral motor problems that cause eating and swallowing difficulties

 Watch What is a Speech Therapist

-The therapists at Providence Neurodevelopmental Center for Children can help your child with speech, language and cognitive communication.
+The therapists at Providence Children's Development Institute can help your child with speech, language and cognitive communication.
 We offer specialized services for children with feeding and swallowing needs.